20 Best Trap Workout and Exercises for Mass and Strength

 How To Do Trap Workout To Build Mass and Strength

-To structure an effective trap workout to build increase mass and strength, the number of reps and sets will vary based on your fitness level, weekly workout frequency, and strength training goals.
+The number of reps and sets will vary based on your fitness level, weekly workout frequency, and strength training goals to structure an effective trap workout to build increased mass and strength.

-For strength gains, do 4 to 6 sets of 1 to 6 reps each exercise with a weight that is at least 85% of your one-repetition maximum (1RM) The fewer reps you perform, the closer to 100% of your 1RM you should strive for.
+For strength gains, do 4 to 6 sets of 1 to 6 reps each exercise with a weight of at least 85% of your one-repetition maximum (1RM).
+The fewer reps you perform, the closer to 100% of your 1RM you should strive for.

 If your goal is hypertrophy (muscle growth), perform three sets of each exercise, using loads that are 70 to 85% of your 1RM for 8 to 12 reps.

-When training for endurance, it is usually recommended to use higher reps (15 to 20 repetitions) and moderate loads, with a weight that is at least 50 to 70% of your 1RM.
+When training for endurance, it is usually recommended to use higher reps (15 to 20 repetitions) and moderate loads with a weight of at least 50 to 70% of your 1RM.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator

-The traps exercises are divided into barbell and Smith machine shrugging exercises, dumbbell shrugging exercises, upright row, cable face pull, and high cable row.
+The trap exercises are divided into barbell and Smith machine shrugging exercises, dumbbell shrugging exercises, upright row, cable face pull, and high cable row.

 1. Dumbbell Upright Row